 The Job Shop

-Welcome to the Job Shop!
-This program provides access to training and job opportunities to help people in Eurobodalla secure employment.
+The Job Shop program provides access to training and job opportunities to help people in Eurobodalla secure employment.
+We assist anyone of any age, regardless of employment status.

 - facilitate career pathway planning